timescale/docs/promscale/installation/rhel-centos.md

 # Install Promscale on Red Hat or CentOS
-You can install Promscale on Redhat or CentOS system where you have an already installed and working Prometheus or OpenTelemetry environment.
+You can install Promscale on a Red Hat or CentOS system, if you have an already installed and working Prometheus or OpenTelemetry environment.

 ## Install TimescaleDB and the Promscale extension